pyta-uoft/pyta/packages/python-ta/docs/checkers/index.md

     """
 ```

-E(9980)=
+(E9980)=

 ### Invalid syntax in function precondition (E9980)

-This error occurs when a function precondition contains invalid Python syntax.
+This error occurs when a function precondition contains invalid Python expression syntax.
+Valid Python statements
+(e.g. assignment statements like x = 5) are also flagged, as they aren't valid Python expressions.
 Does not currently support multi-line preconditions.

 Example: